ostis-ai/scl-machine/README.md

 git submodule update --init --recursive
 ```

-## Build scp-machine
+## Build scl-machine
-Before build scp-machine make sure that sc-machine is assembled.
-Sc-machine and scp-machine must be allocated in the same folder.
+Before build scl-machine make sure that sc-machine is assembled.
+Sc-machine and scl-machine must be allocated in the same folder.

 ```sh
 cd scl-machine/scripts